This Step: Get a Drivers License

 - Cash, money order or non-temporary check to pay the required fee

 - Proof of Texas vehicle registration and proof of liability insurance for any vehicles you own AND for your test vehicle*

 *For the driving test, you also have to provide a vehicle.
 A DPS agent will conduct an inspection to ensure it is safe to drive.

 After completing Phase One, you can graduate to Phase Two to earn a provisional license.
 Again, you must have completed the classroom and driving portions of drivers education and held your instruction permit for at least 6 months before taking the road test.

 Graduated Driver License

 With your provisional Class C license, you must follow these restrictions for the next 12 months:

-- No driving with more than one passenger in the vehicle under the age of 21 who is not a family member
+- No driving with more than 1 passenger in the vehicle under 21 years old who is not a family member

 - No driving unless you are in sight of your parent or guardian, between midnight and 5 a.m. unless you must attend or participate in a work- or school-related activity or because of a medical emergency